kabisa/theguild.nl/draft/phoenix_presence_with_live_view.md

 ## LiveView or LiveView Component?

 LiveView is maturing quickly and currently also has a concept of Components.
-Which basically are small building blocks that either are stateful or stateless.
+Components basically are small building blocks that either are stateful or stateless.
 I am definitely planning on doing a writeup on using LiveView components, but for our usecase we simply need the basic LiveView.

 Let's create a basic LiveView boilerplate: